devmonkey22/oso-casemgmt-django/README.md

 with authorization checks.
 This helps show `django-oso`'s partial evaluation support with Django QuerySets.

-## Known Issues
+## Known Issues/TODO

-Where to begin... this is still a work-in-progress and very non-functional while developing the policies.
+Where to begin... this is still a work-in-progress...

-1. As non-admin user, there are several errors in the Partial evaluation of `Client` and `Document` models.
-Other APIs may return no data but should have data.
-See notes in `casemgmt/policy/models.polar` regarding `DocumentTemplate` as a start.

-2. Most APIs do not accept POSTing data successfully.
+1. Most APIs do not accept POSTing data successfully.
 The serializers are incomplete except for reading so far due to nested relations, etc.

+2. Performance of policy evaluation has room for improvement.
+For example, requests to `/api/documents` with `alan-wkcmp` user took about 0.461 seconds to evaluate and prepare the QuerySet filter.
+The underlying SQL query took ~1.25ms.

+    1. The SQL generated from the filtered QuerySet is also non-optimal (lots of nested/repetitive EXISTS clauses, but functionally correct, which was the goal of the Oso team to start.

+        For example, the `user_in_role(user: casemgmt::User, role, resource: casemgmt::Caseload)` rule could ideally generate one set of joins to the CaseloadRoles table, then conditionally check user vs group, or something like that.

+    Progress is being made all the time on these fronts.